ArcadeHustle/CSI-Paprium/README.md

 <img src="https://github.com/ArcadeHustle/CSI-Paprium/blob/main/img/inspiration2.png">
 </p>

-Without question Luis Martins own words frame the discussion on theft vs inspiration.: ["Most of the character designs inspiration came from watching all kinds of cyberpunk anime and from playing tons of great beat em ups from the 90’s"](https://www.arcadeattack.co.uk/luis-martins-paprium/).
+Without question Luis Martins own words frame the discussion on theft vs inspiration: ["Most of the character designs inspiration came from watching all kinds of cyberpunk anime and from playing tons of great beat em ups from the 90’s"](https://www.arcadeattack.co.uk/luis-martins-paprium/).

 In tweets that have now been deleted Luis openly stated that "a animator" before him was responsible for the Paprium artwork, and he only touched it up.<br>
 <p align="center">